SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 (output truncated for readability)

 This final Gaia-X Credential is the Gaia-X Compliance VC and attests the compliance of our Verifiable Presentation and its included credentials.
-We can now share the Verifiable Presentation along with this Gaia-X Compliance VC to proof our Gaia-X compliance as Gaia-X Legal Person.
+We can now share the Verifiable Presentation along with this Gaia-X Compliance VC to proof of our Gaia-X compliance as a Gaia-X Legal Participant.

+However, this Verifiable Presentation on its own is not very useful to describe any properties of the services we offer as a service provider since it mainly concerns our identity.
+Therefore, we want to create another Verifiable Presentation next which focuses on another Gaia-X class: the **Service Offering**.
+For this, we need to create a dedicated Gaia-X Credential which we can then combine with some of the existing ones into another Verifiable Presentation.

 ### Step 7: Gaia-X Credential for Service Offering

-In order to create Gaia-X Credential for an offered service, we have to repeat some stepd from above
+In order to create a Gaia-X Credential for an offered service, we can use similar steps as described above:

-1. Create a self-signed Gaia-X Credential for class **Service Offering**
+1. Create a self-signed Gaia-X Credential for the class **Service Offering**
 2. Build a Verifiable Presentation for the Complaince API

 The [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/service/) expects four mandatory attributes, which have to be attested by Gaia-X Credentials:

-1. `providedBy`: A resolvable link to the participant Gaia-X Credential providing the service
+1. `providedBy`: A resolvable link to the Participant Gaia-X Credential providing the service
 2. `termsAndConditions`: A resolvable link to the Terms and Conditions applying to that service.
-3. `policy`: A list of policy expressed using a DSL (e.g., Rego or ODRL) (access control, throttling, usage, retention, …)
+3. `policy`: A list of policies expressed using a DSL (e.g., Rego or ODRL), inlcuding access control, throttling, usage, retention, …
-4. `dataAccountExport` A list of methods to export data from your user’s account out of the service
+4. `dataAccountExport` A list of methods to export data from your user's account out of the service

-The attribute `providedBy` points to Gaia-X Credential for us as CSP.
-We already created it in step 4 as a Verifiable Credentials for `LegalPerson`.
-To refer this credential, the value of `providedBy.id` must be the id of the credential subject of Gaia-X Credential for `LegalPerson`.
+The attribute `providedBy` points to a Gaia-X Credential representing the  CSP.
+We already created it in step 4 as a Verifiable Credentials for `LegalParticipant`.
+To refer this credential, the value of `providedBy.id` must be the id of the credential subject of the Gaia-X Credential for `LegalParticipant`.

-Here is how the whole Gaia-X Credential for your Service Offering could look like:
+Here is how the resulting Gaia-X Credential for a Service Offering could look like:

 ```json
 {